 Luckily, in Germany, we don’t get extreme temperatures very often, so for the most part, the Ipsoot did a great job for me.
 However, if you are sensitive to lower temperatures or live in an area with harsher weather, I would perhaps consider Skadi Zipper Mitt instead.

 I would like to sum up this Vallerret Ipsoot review by answering the main question – do I recommend you buy them?
-Well, the truth is, it depends.
-As I said in the beginning, there is no one-size-fits-all solution to freezing hands.
+And, well, the simple answer to that is yes, absolutely.

 If you love landscape photography and are serious about shooting in wintery conditions, investing in a special glove makes a lot of sense.
 Currently, Vallerret is the best there is for photographers, and while not yet perfect, they offer fantastic value.

 Keep in mind, you’ll have to learn to operate the gloves, and it might take a while to get used to them.
 But once through that initial phase, I’m sure you will enjoy and love the product.